cs394-w19/upcycle-floral/README.md

 ## How to build and deploy the app on firebase
+In our case we wil build and deploy our app on firebase.
 ### Using firebase
 1. Go to [firebase website](https://firebase.google.com/) and sign up using Google account
 2. Go to [firebase console](firebase website](https://firebase.google.com/)) and Add project.